MarionGatinois/WAA-project/README.md

 You can then choose the assignement that you want

 # 1Assignement : (5pts)
-I choose my own multiuser whiteboard.
+I choose to use my own multiuser whiteboard.
-You can draw but also display figures.
+You can draw but also display figures and see those of others.

+I add a connection function to register the drawer and to know who is the last drawer.
 I add a button in the menubar to open image in a new tab and to display it in a new image tag below the live canvas.

 Anti-Bug
-- if you don't enter a name : alert -> enter a name
+- if you don't enter a name : alert -> you are not connected (user can't draw)
+- if name to small : alert -> you are not connected (user can't draw)
-- if options of figures are empty : figures are not drawn
+- if options (size, thickness) of figures are empty : options are filled with default values

 # 3Assignement : (10pts)
 I choose the movie : Superman/Batman: Apocalypse